 Once students are at Grimwade House, we have a strong focus on helping them settle in as quickly as possible.
 I work closely with the Prep teaching team to manage all the intricacies of assisting students to establish new routines, build relationships with their peers and teachers, learn how to listen and how to ask questions.

 What I love about my job is the opportunity to look at the bigger picture – to go into each classroom and see what’s happening across the school.
 I am passionate about education and want teachers to grow and develop, making sure they’re supported with high quality resources and the most up-to-date research.

-Jane Thomas is Head of Junior Primary at Grimwade House.
+Jane Thomas is Deputy Head at Grimwade House.
 She holds a Bachelor of Education and a Master of Education.
 Jane began her teaching career working with older children with disabilities before moving to the UK, where she taught students from diverse backgrounds.
 She has been working at Melbourne Grammar School since 2005.